Garry Kasparov: Playing style

 Kramnik called Kasparov a chess player with virtually no weaknesses.
 His games are characterised by a dynamic style of play with a focus on tactics, depth of strategy, subtle calculation and original opening ideas.
 Kasparov was known for his extensive opening preparation and aggressive play in it.
 Sergey Shipov considered Kasparov's moral and volitional qualities (impulsiveness and psychological instability) and excessive reliance on options, which can lead to overwork and mistakes, as amongst his few shortcomings.

 Kasparov's attacking style of play has been compared by many to Alekhine, his chess idol since childhood.
 Kasparov has described his style as being influenced chiefly by Alekhine, Tal and Fischer.
 Other influences on Kasparov were his early coaches.
 At a young age, he met with experienced teachers Alexander Nikitin and Alexander Shakarov.
-Shakarov collected and systematised materials, and then became the keeper of Kasparov's information bank.
+Shakarov collected and systematised materials, and then became the keeper of Kasparov's "information bank".
 A revolutionary step at that time was the involvement of computer programs in analysing games, and it was Kasparov and his team who took the first steps in this direction.
 In 1973, Kasparov entered the Botvinnik school and immediately attracted attention.
 Botvinnik commented on the young schoolboy: "Garry's speed and memory capacity are amazing.
 He counts deep variations and finds unexpected moves.
-The power of combinational vision makes him similar to Alekhine himself".
+The power of combinational vision makes him similar to Alekhine himself."

 Contributions to opening theory

-Kasparov's contribution to opening theory is acknowledged.
+Kasparov has made many contributions to opening theory, including co-authoring several books on the subject.
 In the 1990s, he systematically developed new variants with computer programs.
-Kasparov's favourite opening systems were the Queen's Indian with White and variations of the Sicilian Defence with Black.
 He also "reanimated" the Scotch Game in top-level competitions.
 Kasparov successfully used this opening, which was considered outdated, in the 1990 match against Karpov and in matches with Short and Anand.
 One of the offshoots of the Sicilian in the Szén Variation is called the Kasparov Gambit.
 Kasparov used this variation in the 12th and 16th games of the match with Karpov in 1985; in the second of these games, he scored a victory.
 Another well-known case of winning an important game thanks to a novelty in the opening is Kasparov's 10th game of the 1995 match against Anand.
-On the 14th move, in a well-known position of the open variation of the Spanish Game (Rui Lopez), Kasparov discovered a new idea with a rook sacrifice, which brought a decisive attack.
+On the 14th move, in a well-known position of the open variation of the Spanish Game (Ruy Lopez), Kasparov discovered a new idea with a rook sacrifice, which brought a decisive attack.

-Kasparov has also co-authored several books on opening theory.